 35.10 If your postponed departure date falls out of season for your route, or there is no availability for a certain portion of it, or the accommodation or transport price has increased above the cost budgeted for your original departure date, or we reasonably believe that trip may not be able to go ahead, we reserve the right to refuse your postponed departure date and will advise you on when you are able to move your trip to.

-35.11 Your postponed departure date is only confirmed by us when we issue you with an updated Booking Summary or invoice document (the ‘postponed booking’).
+35.11 Your postponed departure date is only confirmed by us when we issue you with an updated Booking Summary or invoice document (the ‘postponed booking’), or confirm by email.
 At this point your Flexi-Start add-on has been used and any further changes to the departure date would be subject to normal booking conditions.

 35.12 The only person with the authority to add, activate or use a Flexi-Start is the lead booker named on the Booking Summary of the original booking.
 It is their responsibility to seek permissions from other travelling members of the group and act on their behalf when dealing with us.